 - There is no need to input identification information

 - Written responses and instructions are clear.
 There is no need to remember or write down live help instructions as is often the case with telephone support.
 If the customer is to be directed to a specific web page for performing a transaction or getting information, a good chat system can “push” the URL, so all the customer has to do is click, rather than writing down complex instructions.
 Live chat can even open a new web page for the customer.

-Of course, live chat doesn’t necessarily suit every customer, sales or service need, but it can provide a cheaper and better
+Of course, live chat for eCommerce doesn’t necessarily suit every customer, sales or service need, but it can provide a cheaper and better

 solution than telephone support in most cases.